Vision Zero - About

 About the Project

 Help develop the Vision Zero road safety plan for Kingston.
-Share your road safety ideas at an upcoming open house and online survey.
+Share your road safety ideas by completing the online survey.

 Collisions on roads in Kingston result in more than 300 personal injuries and an average of two fatalities every year.
 To greatly improve safety on our roads, the City is developing a strategic road safety plan based on the "vision zero" model.
 Through the five E's of road safety (engineering, education, enforcement, evaluation and engagement), Kingston's Road Safety Plan will identify factors contributing to collisions and recommend safety measures, guidelines, policies, procedures, programs and the use of technology, to work towards the elimination of all fatal and serious injury collisions and all collisions of any severity with vulnerable road users such as pedestrians, cyclists and motorcyclists.